How to Use a Mandoline

 If you have a guard, use it.
 A guard will keep your hand away from the blade and can help you grip your vegetable firmly.
 If you don't have a guard, don't worry!
 There are a few techniques to keep your fingers out of harm's way.
 When slicing long strips (like lengthwise on a cucumber or zucchini), keep your palm flat and your fingers lifted.
 It's much more difficult to slice your palm than a rogue finger!
 If you're slicing rounds, keep your knuckles bent and your fingers tucked.

-If you’ve tried all the tips and you're still seriously accident prone (we’ve all been there), look into using a Kevlar glove.
-The material is cut resistant, so you’ll still be able to count to five after using your mandoline.
+If you've tried all the tips and you're still seriously accident prone (we've all been there), look into using a cut-resistant glove, so you'll still be able to count to five after using your mandoline.

-And if you need a new mandoline, try the Martha Stewart Collection Mandoline, Hand Slicer from Macy's.
+And if you need a new mandoline, try the Martha Stewart Collection Mandoline, Hand Slicer.